brunoecq/FTF-TakeHomeTest/README.md

 npm run serve
 ```

-## Finally, browse the url that appeared in the terminal
+## Finally, browse the url that appeared in the terminal.
+Finish.

-## And for production, then building it
+# For production, building
 ```
 npm run build
 ```